code4policy/modules/finalproject/02-storytime.md

 Talk among your group and start capturing user stories for your project.
 Its okay if they seem beyond the scope of what you think is possible in two one-week sprints.
 I anticipate you'll end up with something around 10 or so stories, maybe more.
 You may not ultimately get to some of these and that's alright.
 This is an exercise in understanding the users needs, and envisioning what the product could be.
 Remember, a story is not a contract, it is an invitation to a discussion.

 This isn't just a hokey exerecise you have to do, so don't slack off or settle for bad user stories.
 This is really a conversation about what the final product will look like.
-Take each discrete story and put it on a notecard.
+Take each discrete story and put it on a notecard in the "User Stories" column of your "backlog" project board.
 Here are some examples:

 > **As a** design student applying for jobs
 >